 The Phillips Award is for distinguished service to the Institute of Physics.

-This award is for people who have played a significant role in the Institute of Physics.
+This award is for members who have played a significant role in the Institute of Physics.
 We reward innovative ideas or activities that have made a major contribution to our objectives.
 Nominees may have made original contributions to:

 - our groups